NET WORTH: $40 million (estimated)

-Kerry and Sarah kicked off their foundation by funding a playroom at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
+Kerry and Sarah first began engaging philanthropy through its support for a playroom at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
 Since that time, the Woods have sponsored back-to-school supply and clothing drives, summer baseball clinics, and toy drives for Chicago Public School students in targeted neighborhoods.
 The Woods have since collaborated with the University of Illinois at Chicago to offer scholarships for graduating seniors from vulnerable and low-income neighborhoods in Chicago.